-This is a Class B product based on the standard of the Voluntary Control Council for Interference from Information Technology Equipment (VCCI).
-If this is used near a radio or television receiver in a domestic environment, it may cause radio interference.
-Install and use the equipment according to the instruction manual.
+This is a Class A product based on the standard of the Voluntary Control Council for Interference by Information Technology Equipment (VCCI).
+If this equipment is used in a domestic environment, radio disturbance may arise.
+When such trouble occurs, the user may be required to take corrective actions.